DALAI-project/NER_API/README.md

 ### Testing the API using Docker

-In the Docker version of the API, it is easiest to use the `/postit` endpoint of the API.
-This can be tested for example using curl:
+The Docker version of the API can bes tested (when the container is running) for example with curl using the same arguments as above.

-`curl http://127.0.0.1:8000/postit -F file=@/path/img.jpg`

-### Output of the API

-The output is in a .json form and consists of the predicted class label and the confidence for the prediction.
-So for instance the output could be

-`{"prediction":"post-it","confidence":0.995205283164978}`